renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 parameter=1|2|3
 ```

-Checks if given string is any possible hyperlink, from anchor to list-box.
+Checks if a given string is any possible hyperlink, from anchor to list-box.
 Output parameter (`REPLY` by default) will contain 1 if recognized regular hyperlink, 2 if text-field, 3 if list-box.
-For unrecognized string it will contain 0, however the function is testable, so a regular return value check can be performed.
+For unrecognized string it will contain 0, however, the function is testable, so a regular return value check can be performed.

 ---